-Over the past decades, efforts have been made in constructing concise moment models \cite{cai2012efficient} and advance numerical methods, among which the popular moment model is the spherical harmonics ($P_N$) model \cite{larsen1996asymptotic}.
-The $P_N$ method expands the specific intensity of radiation by a series expansion of polynomials in the angular space, which has a spectral accuracy and preserves the rotational invariance \cite{fu2022asymptotic}.
-Other models such as the machine-learning-based models have also been studied in recent years \cite{huang2022machine,li2021learning}.
-For numerical method, the kinetic equation solver can be categorized into the deterministic $S_n$ method \cite{sun2015asymptotic} and the stochastic Monte Carlo (MC) method \cite{fleck1971implicit,gentile2001implicit}.
-The $S_n$ methods use quadrature to discretize phase space, while the MC methods use stochastic particles.
-The asymptotic persevering (AP) property is critical in the construction of multiscale numerical scheme, which states that the discretized numerical scheme preserves the asymptotics, i.e. the collisionless Boltzmann equation and diffusion equation, in the corresponding regimes without restrictions on numerical resolution \cite{jin2010asymptotic}.
-The asymptotic preserving schemes have been developed under the framework of $S_n$ \cite{jin1999ap} and MC \cite{shi2020asymptotic}, with well-controlled numerical dissipation.
-To achieve high resolution, the high order schemes have been developed under the discrete Galerkin (DG) framework \cite{xiong2022high}.
-To reduce the cost caused by high-dimensionality, high efficient numerical methods have been developed.
-The diffusive synthetic acceleration (DSA) proposed by Larsen et. al. \cite{morel1982synthetic} is a monumental achievement that couples the evolution of high-order microscopic kinetic equation and low-order macroscopic diffusion equation.
-In recently years, the general synthetic iterative scheme \cite{su2020fast}, the high-order low-order (HOLO) coupling scheme \cite{chacon2017multiscale}, the variance-reduced methods \cite{sadr2023variance}, macro-micro decomposition methods \cite{gamba2019micro}, fast kinetic method \cite{dimarco2018efficient} have been well developed to improve accuracy and boost efficiency.
+Over the past decades, efforts have been made to construct concise moment models and effective numerical methods.
+The moment models, such as the spherical harmonics ($P_N$) model, expands the specific intensity in a specific functional space to reduce model order, and at the same time preserves the essential physical properties such as the rotational invariance \cite{larsen1996asymptotic,cai2012efficient,fu2022asymptotic}.
+The machine-learning models have also been developed in recent years, by implanting the neural network in the closure modeling \cite{huang2022machine,li2021learning}.
+For the numerical methods, the kinetic equation solvers can be categorized into the deterministic discrete ordinate ($S_N$) method \cite{sun2015asymptotic,mieussens2000discrete} and the stochastic Monte Carlo (MC) method \cite{fleck1971implicit,gentile2001implicit,gentile2016iterative}.
+The $S_N$ methods use quadrature to discretize phase space, and the MC methods use stochastic particles.
+The asymptotic persevering (AP) property is important in the construction of multiscale numerical schemes, which states that the discretized numerical scheme preserves the asymptotics of RTE, i.e., the collisionless Boltzmann equation in the vacuum regime and the diffusion equation in the optically thick regime, without severe restrictions on the numerical resolution \cite{jin2010asymptotic}.
+The asymptotic preserving schemes have been developed under the framework of $S_N$ \cite{jin1999ap} and MC \cite{shi2020asymptotic}, with a well-controlled numerical dissipation.
+To achieve high resolution, the high-order schemes have been developed under the discrete Galerkin (DG) framework \cite{xiong2022high}.
+To overcome the high computational cost of solving the high dimensional RTE, acceleration techniques have been developed.
+The diffusive synthetic acceleration (DSA) proposed by Larsen et al. \cite{morel1982synthetic} is a monumental achievement that couples the evolution of the high-order microscopic kinetic equation and the low-order macroscopic diffusion equation.
+In recent years, the general synthetic iterative scheme \cite{su2020fast}, the high-order low-order (HOLO) coupling scheme \cite{chacon2017multiscale}, the variance-reduced methods \cite{sadr2023variance}, macro-micro decomposition methods \cite{gamba2019micro}, fast kinetic method \cite{dimarco2018efficient} have been well developed to improve accuracy and boost efficiency.